TheRumble/OpenXCOM-3DS/README.md

 cmake --build build/3ds --target openxcom_cia -j4
 ```

-Ninja will determine which files need to be rebuilt.
+Ninja will determine which files actually need to be rebuilt.

 Rerun the full CMake configuration command if you: